 In contrast, all-seater spa layouts is an umbrella term for all hot tubs that don’t have lounge seats.
 These types of hot tub have different upright seating styles at different depths for bathers.
 Usually they are contoured for support, sometimes with arm rests.
 Movement around an all-seater hot tub is usually somewhat freer than a lounge spa hot tub.

 The best place to buy a hot tub is via a showroom.
 Buying a hot tub in person gives you the opportunity to not only talk to an expert, but book in a wet test too.
-Hot Tub Barn have seven showrooms dotted around the South East and can deliver nationwide.
-We also have a number of hot tubs for sale, allowing you to take a look and do your research before visiting us.
-Alternatively our sales team are available on 10245 265036 or via email@example.com.
+Hot Tub Barn has seven showrooms in the South East and can deliver nationwide.
+Alternatively our sales team are available on 01245 265036 or via firstname.lastname@example.org.